maxihatop/solar/README.md

 MIT — because the future belongs to everyone.

 ---
+## 🌞 About the Name

+The idea of converting the Sun into a long-lived red dwarf may sound ambitious — and it is.
+But every ambitious engineering project needs a name.
+In this spirit, we affectionately refer to the broader initiative as **Sun Macrosystems** — a playful nod to the legendary Sun Microsystems, whose motto was *"The network is the computer."* In our case, the motto could be:

+> *"The star is the system."*

+While the original Sun built operating systems for networks, Sun Macrosystems dreams of operating systems for stars.

+---
 ### 🌟 Final Note

 These simulations mark the beginning of an interstellar-scale engineering path — not its end.